openshift/microshift/docs/default_csi_plugin.md

 ## System Requirements

-### Volume Group Name
+### Default Volume Group

+If there is only one volume group on the system, LVMS uses it by default.
+If there are multiple volume groups, and no configuration file, LVMS looks for a volume group named `rhel`.
+If there is no volume group named `rhel`, LVMS is disabled.

-The default integration of LVMS assumes a volume-group named `rhel`.
-LVMS's node-controller expects that volume group to exist prior to launching the service.
-If the volume group does not exist, the node-controller will fail to start and enter a CrashLoopBackoff state.
+LVMS expects all volume groups to exist prior to launching the service.
+If LVMS is configured to use a volume group that does not exist, the node-controller Pod will fail and enter a CrashLoopBackoff state.

 ### Volume Size Increments